sabarazzaq1999/Learning-Management-System/CONTRIBUTING.md

 # Description:
-The goal of this file is to help the larger community settle on some best practices when it comes to contributing.
-This is an open-source project, so community contributions are the only way this will truly develop.
-Any help you give is greatly appreciated, big or small.
+The objective of this document is to establish a framework for the broader community to adopt best practices in their contributions.
+As an open-source endeavor, the evolution of this project hinges entirely on community involvement.
+Youra contributions, regardless of size, are invaluable and pivotal in shaping its growth.
+Every effort you make, whether significant or modest, is sincerely valued and deeply appreciated.
+Let's collaborate to nurture this project into its fullest potential.

 ## Issue Gardening:
 - When creating an issue, ensure that you have first looked through all open issues to avoid duplicates.